scriptbuzz/aws-serverless-api-dynamodb/README.md

 Updated by: mbitar / Ver: 0.02a

-Using the AWS Serverless Application Model (SAM) this solution deploys a serverless RESTful API in your AWS account that will return data from a DynamoDB table using Lambda functions as the compute engine.
+Using the AWS Serverless Application Model (SAM) this skeletal solution deploys a serverless RESTful API in your AWS account that will return data from a DynamoDB table using Lambda functions as the compute engine.
 Refer to the architecture diagram at the end of this page.

 # provisioned resources